 ▪ Should aim to advance the cause of art by means of exhibitions, life classes and other kindred means and to promote social intercourse amongst its members.

 The meeting also decided that the Club should be governed by a Council, and Lee, Christie, Jacomb-Hood and Whistler were all elected to it.
+So what had started as a meeting of Chelsea artists broke up as the first meeting of Members of the Chelsea Arts Club.

 The Club now needed a home and it was Christie who came up with the answer.
 He offered the use of the ground floor and basement of his house at 181 Kings Road.
 A final general meeting on St Valentine’s Day 1891, at number 181, approved the motion that these rooms should be taken for the Club.
 It’s nice to know that Theodore Wores was there, because in the same month he was dined out by his friends and went back to the States, having played a key role in the Club’s Foundation.